Day Trader

 I trade Nasdaq only.
 I just wanted to know when the market opens at 09 30 - 10 00, where the manipulation takes place, is it market execution orders or limit orders that they use?

-Asked by Kaaris about 1 year ago
+Asked by Kaaris over 1 year ago

 What is the best way to exempt some taxes?
 The TTS status but is there any other tips or tricks that you could give?
 United States/ Texas

-Asked by leec1617@outlook.com about 1 year ago
+Asked by leec1617@outlook.com over 1 year ago

 I trade from home with my own money.
 I find emotions completely take over during pullbacks if I'm long.
 I panic and sell then sit watching the screen as the SP rises again beyond where I bought it in the first place!
 How do you deal with emotions?